GeneW3/wisdom-portfolio/README.md

 ## Executive Summary

 Rainbow Foods has shown an steady downward trend of monthly sales and revenue ever since the opening of the sister store in the area under the new low cost banner Sunny Foods.
-The challenge is to understand whether the cannibization risk and whether or not there is revenue risk to the overall chain.
+The challenge is to understand the level of revenue trends to the overall chain, what is size of these cross-shopping customers, and what marketing activities should focus on in order to ensure these customer maintain and increase spend across the chain. and what marketing activities can focus to promote higher freqency

 ## Summary of Insights